vercel/next.js/packages/next/README.md

 Next.js provides low-level APIs for serverless as platforms have different function signatures.
 These APIs allow the user to implement Next.js on any serverless platform.

-Generally you will want to wrap the Next.js serverless build output to interoperate between your deployment platform and the Next.js serverless function.
+Generally, you will want to wrap the Next.js serverless build output to interoperate between your deployment platform and the Next.js serverless function.

 Examples of automatically created Serverless deployments: